 We spent the vast majority of our trip at Thousand Trails Palm Springs RV Resort

 Here’s a snapshot of where we stayed

 We stayed 63 nights all up.
 Of these, 60 nights were in California, two nights in Utah, and one in Nevada.
 To maximize cost savings, we spent most of our time in our Thousand Trails membership parks.
-The vast majority of our California RV trip was spent in and around the Palm Springs area.
-We’ve spent many months there over the years, and love both the area and weather.
+Most of our California RV trip was spent in and around the Palm Springs area.
+We’ve spent many months there over the years and love both the area and the winter weather.

 - Thousand Trails: 57 nights in 4 parks in California (Thousand Trails Palm Springs, Palm Springs Oasis RV Resort, Pacific Dunes Ranch, and Marina Dunes RV Resort

 - Private RV Parks: 3 nights in 3 parks (Oasis Las Vegas, Nevada, KOA Green River, Utah, and Jojoba Hills SKP RV Resort, California

 - National Park: 1 night boondocking at Joshua Tree National Park Belle Campground